Technologicat/unpythonic/HACKING.md

 - **Motivation**: teaching, learning, bringing Python closer to perfection, increasing productivity.
   - `unpythonic` started as a collection of code analysis exercises, developed while teaching the special course [RAK-19006: Python 3 in Scientific Computing](https://github.com/Technologicat/python-3-scicomp-intro/) at Tampere University of Technology, spring term 2018.
   - Aim at clarity.
-Aim what you write at generally intelligent readers, who are not necessarily familiar with the specific construct you're writing about.
+Target generally intelligent readers, who are not necessarily familiar with the specific construct you're writing about, or even with the language that may have inspired it.
     - For example, the special course was aimed at M.Sc. and Ph.D. students in the engineering sciences.
 It's common in fields of science involving computing to be proficient in mathematics, yet not have much programming experience.
-  - Aim at increasing your own future productivity, by implementing missing batteries and missing language features.
+  - Aim at increasing your own future productivity.
+Is Python missing some batteries and/or language features?
-    - Not all ideas have to be good; generally the only way to find out is to try.
+    - Not all ideas have to be good, especially right away.
+Generally the only way to find out is to try, and then iterate.

+## Most importantly

 - **Be pythonic**: *find pythonic ways to do unpythonic things.*
   - Fitting user expectations of how Python behaves beats mathematical elegance.